Works agreements explained: From working hours to working from home

 Works agreements and other arrangements

-- These are binding agreements between the works council and the employer that are not subject to written form.
+• They are binding between the works council and the employer, but not subject to written form.

-- They do not have a direct and binding effect on the employment relationship.
+• They do not have a direct and mandatory effect on the employment relationship.

 Collective agreements take precedence.
-A company agreement is a contract between the works council and the employer.
+A works agreement is a contract between the works council and the employer.
 A collective agreement, by contrast, is made between trade unions and employers or employers’ associations.
-If certain matters are already regulated – or typically regulated – by a collective agreement, the company parties may not make separate agreements on the same topics.
-This is known as the regulation ban (Section 77 (3) BetrVG).
+If certain matters are already regulated – or typically regulated – by a collective agreement, the parties in the workplace may not make separate agreements on the same topics.
+This is known as the regulation ban (Regelungssperre, Section 77 (3) BetrVG).

 Exceptions:

-- The parties to the collective agreement allow the parties within the company to make provisions in the collective agreement (opening clause).
+• The parties to the collective agreement allow the parties within the workplace to make provisions in the collective agreement (“Öffnungsklausel“).

-- Social plans are works agreements designed to mitigate economic disadvantages in the event of redundancies for operational reasons or other measures in the event of operational changes.
+• Social plans are works agreements designed to mitigate economic disadvantages in the event of redundancies for operational reasons or other measures in the event of operational changes.
 The social plan is not subject to the blocking effect of a collective agreement (Section 112 (1) BetrVG).
-The parties to the company agreement may regulate points in the social plan even if they are already regulated in the collective agreement.
+The parties may regulate points in the social plan even if they are already regulated in the collective agreement.

 Types of works agreements

-There are enforceable and voluntary company agreements.
+There are enforceable and voluntary agreements.
 Here are the differences:

 Enforceable works agreements